Retour

 Vaccines: why are multiple doses necessary?

 The first visit also marks the start of your pet’s vaccination series.
-Most puppies and kittens follow a protocol that includes three appointments:
+Typically, the vaccination protocol involves three appointments

 You may be wondering why vaccinations are repeated monthly.
-The reason is simple: puppies and kittens receive antibodies from their mothers that protect them, but that can also prevent the vaccine from working fully.
-Since maternal antibodies can persist until about 16 weeks of age, multiple doses are necessary to ensure that the vaccine becomes fully effective once those antibodies fade.
+The reason is simple: puppies and kittens receive antibodies from their mothers that protect them, but these antibodies can also interfere with the vaccine’s effectiveness.
+Since maternal antibodies can persist until about 16 weeks of age, multiple doses are necessary to ensure to ensure optimal efficacy.

 Conversely, in some animals, these maternal antibodies disappear as early as 8 weeks of age.
-Repeating vaccinations ensures your pet’s immune system responds effectively and that they are truly protected.
+Multiple doses help the immune system respond properly and give your pet complete protection.

-Your veterinarian will likely ask if your pet has been dewormed and recommend a stool analysis.
-Even if your puppy or kitten received deworming medication before adoption, it is often necessary for them to need additional treatments.
+Your veterinarian will likely ask if your pet has been dewormed and recommend a fecal examination.
+Even if your puppy or kitten was dewormed before adoption, they may still require additional treatments.
 Depending on the time of year, as well as the age and lifestyle of your pet, different parasite treatments may be suggested.

 Pet insurance: worth considering early